IsabelleGreg/StripeRailsPayments/README.md

 * run 'rails server' to get the website running locally
 * type in 'localhost:300' in your browser to see the web app

+TEST THE PAYMENT FORM
+* use any email address with a valid syntax ex: something@gmail.com
+* use the test card: "4242 4242 4242 4242"
+* use any valid expiration date that occurs in the future
+* type any 3 digit CVC ex: 123